Memocracy

 The MEMOCRACY Tallinn Seminar took place on the heels of June 14, the day of commemorating the June 1941 deportations by the Soviet Union in the Baltic states.
 The project team learned further about this tragic chapter in the Baltic history from touring the permanent exhibition of the Vabamu Museum.

-Workshop: discussing a draft report on memory laws in Hungary and Poland
+Discussing a draft report on memory laws in Hungary and Poland

 The MEMOCRACY Warsaw Seminar took place on December, 9, 2022 at the Polish Academy of Sciences in Poland.